The Amalgamation Newsletter and Podcast

 The Amalgamation Newsletter and Podcast focus on social justice, racial formation, digital community, itinerate life, pop culture, left-leaning faith, and more.
 The Amalgamation Newsletter is published twice weekly-ish and is a collection of musings, reflections, audacious think pieces, and invitations to co-conspire for good.
 The Amalgamation Podcast is published twice a month and can be found wherever you find podcasts for your earholes.

-You can access most things I publish by signing up for a Free Subscription and/or supporting my work by becoming a Paid Subscriber (Sliding Scale).
-I rely on your paid and free support to sustain the flexibility and freedom to write and share without being confined by a single entity institution, so your support is much appreciated.
+You can access most things I publish by signing up for a Free or Paid Subscription.
+I rely on your paid and free support to sustain the flexibility and freedom to write and share without being confined by a single entity institution.

 A Little Bit About Bruce Reyes-Chow